 To update the record user will enter the code or press F11 for lookup screen(as shown in following diagram), then user will edit the details and press the Save button to update the record.

 User will enter the code and press Delete button to marks the record as delete.

+Kindly remove all F11 and describe only one F11 in detail. and put the reference where needed in the screens.

 Lookup of Doze: